willkg/everett/docs_tmpl/README.rst

   and writing your own configuration environments
 * facilitates helpful error messages for users trying to configure your software
-* supports automated documentation of configuration with a Sphinx ``autocomponent`` directive
+* has a Sphinx extension for documenting configuration including ``autocomponentconfig`` and ``automoduleconfig`` directives for automatically generating configuration documentation
 * facilitates testing of configuration values
 * supports parsing values of a variety of types like bool, int, lists of things, classes, and others and lets you write your own parsers